Dale Cresap's blog

 Add new comment

-daily word - entrance exam?
+daily word - answer for everything?

 Dale Cresap's picture